-As the Director of the Centre for the Study of Corruption (CSC), at the University of Sussex, Liz engages widely with anti-corruption practitioners in government, the private sector and NGOs.
+Professor Elizabeth David-Barrett is the Director of the Centre for the Study of Corruption (CSC), at the University of Sussex.
+She engages widely with anti-corruption practitioners in government, the private sector and NGOs.
 Her research focuses on corruption risks at the interface between government and business, including in lobbying, the revolving door, and public procurement.
 She has written a number of research reports for Transparency International UK, given evidence on corruption risks to parliamentary select committees and advised the UK Department for International Development on its international anti-corruption strategy and the UK Cabinet Office on the National Anti-Corruption Strategy.

 Tri-sector board expert / author

 Jeff Kaye was a CEO in high technology companies for over twenty years.
 He has been a Director at Global Witness, CEO of a health-related charity and a Trustee and Treasurer at Transparency International-UK.
 His book, All the People, a story of the fight for survival and the vote in early nineteenth-century England, is due for publication in 2020.
 Jeff is a member of the Chartered Institute of Management Accountants’ Benevolent Fund Committee (he is a qualified accountant, FCMA, CGMA) and is a Senior Advisor to the Tax Justice Network.